 Primary/Secondary Server Installation

 eDirectory Installer provides options for the unattended install of a primary or a secondary server, into a network.
-There are three keys that help the Installer decide whether it is a primary or a secondary server installation.
+There is one key that help the Installer decide whether it is a primary or a secondary server installation.